Martyrdom in Iran: Martyrdom of Ali and Husayn

-Cult of martyrdom in the public domain
+Martyrdom in the public domain

 Muharram and Ashura

 The Iranian concentration on the Martyrs of the past, especially the Imam Husayn, is evident during the Month of Muharram.
 The first ten days of this month are filled with public processions and demonstrations that recall the suffering of Husayn.
 These demonstrations have been occurring for hundreds of years.
 The explorer Thomas Herbert reported on his travels to the area now known as Iran in 1650, and gave this description of the events of Muharram: "I haue seene them nine seuer-all days in great multitudes, in the streets all together crying out Hussan Hussan."

 During these ten days, mourners reenact the events at Karbala and pay respect to Husayn and several of his companions and family members who were also martyred.

 Martyrs in the modern day

 In Iran today, those who died in the revolution and the soldiers who died in the Iran/Iraq War are also considered martyrs.
 These modern-day martyrs are also treated with great respect after their deaths.
 The special treatment of martyrs begins during the burial, as martyrs have special burial rites and the graves are well maintained, surrounded by Islamic flags, shady plants, framed pictures of the deceased, and carvings of Quranic verses.
 Graveyards that hold the bodies of martyrs have taken on the characteristics of a public park, with families gathering to have picnics by the graves of their loved ones while listening to hired performers play music, recite poetry, or read verses from the Quran.
 The largest of these graveyards is the Behesht-e Zahra, where there is even a theater that plays dramatic reenactments of battles from the war.
 The state does a lot to remind the public of the sacrifices of the dead even beyond the graveyard.
 After the Iran/Iraq war, many street names and school names were changed to the names of martyrs, and these names remain even today.
 Portraits of deceased soldiers are included in murals that line the streets, and pictures of martyrs hang from the walls in local mosques.
 Martyrs museums can be found in most major Iranian cities, and there are even some camps where children of martyrs from the Iran/Iraq war can go to learn about the sacrifices of their fathers and sing songs from the revolution.
 Additionally, the themes of martyrdom are evident in children's textbooks from a very young age, with as much as 10 percent of the texts depicting themes of death and martyrdom.